Comedian Jon Stewart erupts after Republicans vote against military burn pits bill | Politics

 The vote took place after news broke that Democrats had reached an agreement on a separate bill that would allow them to pass without Republican votes a $430 billion climate and drugs bill that contained many of President Joe Biden's priorities.
 At that point, many Republicans who had initially voted in favor of the bill declined to do so again.

-For his part, top Senate Republican Mitch McConnell blamed Senate Majority Leader Chuck Schumer, Biden's fellow Democrat, saying there was "no excuse why the Democratic Leader should continue to block Senator Toomey’s commonsense amendment."
+For his part, top Senate Republican Mitch McConnell blamed Schumer, Biden's fellow Democrat, saying there was "no excuse why the Democratic Leader should continue to block Senator Toomey’s commonsense amendment."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)